 This means these conditions can disrupt the hormonal signals between your brain and the ovaries, impacting the timing of egg release or affecting the organs needed for conception and pregnancy.

-The two most common conditions that affect pregnancy are endometrioma cysts and
+conditions that affect pregnancy are endometrioma cysts and

 PCOS.
 Endometrioma cysts often result from endometriosis, where the uterine lining grows outside the uterus and sometimes attaches to other organs like the ovaries, making conception more challenging.
 PCOS, on the other hand, involves higher levels of androgens, which can disrupt ovulation and hinder egg development.